-The expression of number is a matter of judgement.
+The expression of numbers is a matter of judgement.
 The following rules for numbers should be considered:

-- Exact numbers one through nine should be spelt out, except for percentages and numbers referring to parts of a book (for example, '5 per cent', 'page 2'). - Numbers of 10 or more should be expressed in figures. - Exceptions are numbers expressed as digits in the Standards ie 'Level 3 of fair value measurement'

-2.10 The word 'per cent' SHALL be spelt out, as two words.
+- (a) Exact numbers one through nine should be spelt out, except for percentages and numbers referring to parts of a book (for example, '5 per cent', 'page 2'); - (b) Numbers of 10 or more should be expressed in figures; and - (c) Exceptions are numbers expressed as digits in the Standards ie 'Level 3 of fair value measurement'. - 2.10 The word 'per cent' SHALL be spelt out, as two words.